oemof/tespy/docs/basics.rst

-If you want to learn more about the details of the different parts of the software, you should also have a look at the :ref:`Documentation section <>` after the first steps.
-If you have any questions please reach out to the :ref:`TESPy community <>`.
-There are regular online meetings as well as a discussion forum on github.
+If you want to learn more about the details of the different parts of the software, you should also have a look at the :ref:`Documentation section <tespy_modules_label>` after the first steps.
+If you have any questions please reach out to the :ref:`TESPy community <tespy_community_label>`.
+There are regular online meetings as well as a discussion forum on GitHub.

 .. toctree::
     :maxdepth: 1